sajjadGG/book-python/basics/oop/attribute.rst

     namespace
         Container for storing related data

+Class example with distinction of properties and state attributes:

 .. code-block:: text
-    :caption: Class example with distinction of properties and state attributes

     Bucket with Water